SELECT

 }

-and our pandas$ will only return animals with the name panda in them.
+And our pandas will only return animals with the name panda in them.

 Selector Options

-The behavior of the memoized selectors can be configured at a global level using the selectorOptions property in the options passed to the NgxsModule.forRoot call (see Options).
+The behavior of the memoized selectors can be configured at a global level using the selectorOptions property in the options passed to the provideStore or NgxsModule.forRoot call (see Options).
 These options can also be provided through the @SelectorOptions decorator at a Class or Method level in order to configure the behavior of selectors within that scope.
 The following options are available:

 suppressErrors